cdaecke/md_saml/Readme.md

 **Frontend**

-Activate frontend login by setting the constant `md_saml.fe_users.active = 1`.
+By default frontend login is enabled and it will load a different login template.
-By default it is enabled and it will load a different login template.
+Deactivate the frontend login by setting `md_saml.fe_users.active = false`.

 - `md_saml.fe_users.saml.sp.entityId`<br>
 Identifier of the frontend SP entity  (must be a URI)<br>